The Power of Marketing Synergy for Promotional Media Tie-Ins

-Here are types of tie-ins and how they work:
+Here are a few types of tie-ins and how they work:

-Having hoards of book club members, teenage fans or Janeites showing up opening weekend or watching the premiere is especially important to boost box office numbers or audience levels and jump-start the film’s or series’ success with word-of-mouth.
-In a media marketplace that must increasingly compete for eyeballs, any level of headstart into audience recognition is important.
+Having hoards of book club members, teenage fans, or Janeites showing up the opening weekend or watching the premiere is especially important to boost box office numbers or audience levels and jumpstart the film’s or series’ success with word-of-mouth.
+In a media marketplace that must increasingly compete for eyeballs, any level of head start into audience recognition is important.

 For the book, the publicity surrounding a feature film release or the launch of a new TV show helps spread the word of the source material and opens the book to new audiences who might have otherwise not considered reading it.

-Where the stars of the screen work are hugely popular, the most "selling" jacket tie-in will incorporate photos of the film’s stars (the Twilight series is a good example of this).
-There is usually a rights negotiation and fees involved in the publisher’s using the movie artwork.
+When the stars of the screen are hugely popular, the most "selling" jacket tie-in will incorporate photos of the film’s stars (the Twilight series is a good example of this).
+There is usually a rights negotiation and fees involved in the publisher’s use of the movie artwork.
 In the case where the material is in the public domain and many publishers print essentially identical copies of the content, a particular publishing house will negotiate the with film producers for the exclusive rights to use the movie tie-in artwork.

 If the book is popular already, re-jacketing a book with the artwork from a new movie can prolong sales.
 For a backlist book, the movie tie-in edition brings consumer attention to an older title by relating it to something that is currently in the media and being actively promoted.